 - Send a single email stating that you will be receiving an external fellowship and would like to initiate the paperwork so that you can receive the CoM Fellowship Incentive, to

-- the Director of Graduate Student Affairs (Currently Kathy Simon)
+- the Director of Graduate Education (Currently Kathy Simon)

-- The Financial Coordinator who handles your advisor’s budgetary matter
+- The Financial Coordinator who handles your adviser’s budgetary matter

-- Typically this person is in your thesis advisor’s departmental office
+- Typically this person is in your thesis adviser’s departmental office

-- Ask your advisor if you are not sure
+- Ask your adviser if you are not sure

 - Include the following information in this email: